republicofinternetofficial-blip/claus/PRIVACY_POLICY.md

 ### 1. Bluetooth Low Energy (BLE) Scanning
 - **Why we need it:** The Android operating system requires Location permission to scan for nearby Bluetooth LE devices (especially on Android 11 and lower).
 This is a system-level requirement because Bluetooth scans can theoretically be used to derive location.
-- **How we use it:** We use this permission strictly to discover other bitchat peers nearby for the "Bluetooth Mesh Chat" mode.
+- **How we use it:** We use this permission strictly to discover other Claus peers nearby for the "Bluetooth Mesh Chat" mode.
 - **Privacy protection:** We do not record or store your location during this process.
 The data is processed instantaneously by the Android system to facilitate the connection.

 ### 2. Geohash Chat Functionality